NOVEL-IN-PROGRESS

 6.

 At times, Severine lay awake at night wondering how long it would be before Miss Marie sent her packing.
 Maybe she was gonna get the law down on her like they did vagrants, she kept thinking.
-But that's not what happened.

 "I'm Severine, Madame."